madurangasiriwardena/2025-CMB-iam-tutorial/b2b/README.md

 ## Create Roles

-Navigate to the Roles section under User Management and create 2 application roles for teamspace admin and user with the following details.
+Navigate to the Roles section under User Management and create 2 application roles for the teamspace admin and user with the following details.

 ### Role name: teamspace-admin